 Art

 The passion for Fine Arts in Italy is well known and is one of its oldest customs.
-Already in the Roma Ancient was Hellenistic art, of which several copies have survived to this day.
+Already in the Rome Ancient was Hellenistic art, of which several copies have survived to this day.

 The typical paintings of this era showed landscapes, caricatures, portraits, life and customs, architectural imitations, etc. In short, this artistic custom reached the Renacimiento, time in which it received the name of grotesque.

 Renaissance painting brought with it the evolution of the sculptural art, which reached its maximum splendor from the XNUMXth century to the XNUMXth and XNUMXth centuries.
-For its part, the passion for sculpture is also inherited from Antigua Roma.
+For its part, the passion for sculpture is also inherited from Antigua Rome.

 The typical Italian sculptures were preferably made of marble, although there are also bronze and ivory sculptures, although most of those that are preserved today are deteriorated.
 The typical motifs of Italian sculptures are nature and the adoption of classical forms and uses of Greece and Rome.